MythosMachina/FrameForge/insite-docs/quickstart.md

-# Quickstart (creator/reviewer)

-1) Open the WebApp.
-2) Go to Upload and drop one or more ZIPs.
-3) Pick your options (Autotag, AutoChar, Facecap, Train, GPU).
-4) Click Launch to create runs.
-5) Watch Queue for progress and History for finished downloads.

-## Creator path (fast)
-- Use Autotag + AutoChar for quick, clean tags.
-- Enable Train if you want a LoRA.
-- Download from History when done.

-## Reviewer path
-- Check Queue status and step hints.
-- Open History to review downloads and errors.
-- Ask for a re-upload if tags or samples look off.

-## Manual tagging flow
-- Turn on Manual Tagging before Launch.
-- The run pauses after autotagging.
-- Open Manual Tagging, edit captions, then Commit to resume training.

-## What the options mean
-- Autotag: adds tags automatically.
-- AutoChar: removes unwanted tags using preset rules.
-- TagVerify: extra check for color tags (slower, more accurate).
-- Facecap: adds more face crops for better faces.
-- Train: trains a LoRA after tagging (GPU required).
-- GPU: speeds up tagging; required for training.
+# Quickstart (first run)

+This is the fastest way to get your first dataset.

+## 1) Upload
+- Open the WebApp.
+- Go to Upload.
+- Drag and drop one or more ZIP files.

+## 2) Choose options
+Recommended for a first run:
+- Autotag: ON
+- AutoChar: ON
+- Train: OFF
+- GPU: ON (if available)
+- Images Only: OFF (unless your ZIP is only images)

+## 3) Launch
+- Click Launch.
+- A Run ID is created.
+You will see it in Queue.

+## 4) Wait for completion
+- Queue shows current step (rename, autotag, etc.).
+- When done, the run moves to History.

+## 5) Download
+- Open History.
+- Download the dataset ZIP.

+## Optional: pick a better tagger model
+If you want stronger tags, download a better Autotag model.
+- Open the Tagger Models tab (if available).
+- Download `SmilingWolf/wd-swinv2-tagger-v3` (good all-rounder).
+- Go to Settings and set it as the default tagger model.

+## Optional: enable notifications
+If your admin configured notifications, you can turn them on in Settings.
+- Enable the channels you want (email/discord/slack/webhook).
+- Turn on job and queue notifications.

+---

+# Quickstart (with training)
+Use this if you want a LoRA.

+1. Upload ZIP(s).
+2. Enable Train and GPU.
+3. Pick a Train Profile if you see one.
+4. Launch.
+5. In History, download:
+   - dataset ZIP
+   - LoRA ZIP
+   - sample images (if available)

+---

+# Manual Tagging flow
+Use this if you want to edit tags before training.

+1. Upload ZIP(s).
+2. Turn on Manual Tagging.
+3. Launch.
+4. The run pauses after autotagging.
+5. Open Manual Tagging tab.
+6. Edit tags, then Commit.
+7. The run resumes.